 Prepare a private room

 A live-in carer will need a private room in which to retire, relax and sleep.
-Caring can be arduous and intense, so somewhere to chill and enjoy some peace and solitude is essential.
+Live in care for elderly at home can be arduous and intense, so somewhere to chill and enjoy some peace and solitude is essential.

 Home from home